julien-c/conferencer/docs/4-views.md

 - Partials
 - Pages

-All views can be overriden by the application using Conferencer by simply creating a view of the same name.
+All views can be overridden by the application using Conferencer by simply creating a view of the same name.
 The package will always look first for an user view, before relying on it's own.

 ## Layouts